6ALLIKA/jv-internetshop/README.md

 Use file jv-internetshop.src.main.resources.init_db.sql to create all the tables required by this app.

-At jv-internetshop.util.ConnectionUtil class use username, password and name of DB to create a Connection.
+At jv-internetshop.util.ConnectionUtil class use username, password and DBname to create a Connection.

 Change a path in jv-internetshop.src.main.resources.log4j.properties.
 It has to reach your logFile.